Red Bin Art Project

 Notes on Extinction

-The resulting works draw a conceptual thread between local extinction and planetary narratives.
+The resulting artworks draw a conceptual thread between local extinction and planetary narratives.
+While we search for traces of life on other planets, we are losing species here on Earth.